ustaxcourt/ef-cms/temp_delete_me.md

 - Figure out how to avoid lack of spinner when redirecting to login from public site
 - Swagger docs: Move to delete.
 Ask people to do so.
 - confirm user could timeout when associating a brand new person.
-- Verify /health displays correct value for cognito for east and west.

 ::: QUESTIONS :::
 - What happens if someone creates an account, we deploy 10007, and THEN they try to verify it?